TITLE 32: ENERGY

 M) Device manufacturer, model, radionuclide, source model, and activity.

-3) If initial notification was by telephone or telegraph, the out-of-state licensee shall submit to the Agency, within 10 days following notification, a letter containing the information specified in subsection (a)(2).
+3) If initial notification was by telephone, the out-of-state licensee shall submit to the Agency, within 10 days following notification, a letter containing the information as specified in subsection (a)(2).
 Upon receipt from the out-of-state licensee of a written request containing a schedule of activities to be conducted within Illinois, the Agency shall waive the requirement for additional notifications of activities on that schedule during the 12-month period following the receipt of the initial notification from a person engaging in activities under the general license provided in this Section.

 4) The out-of-state licensee complies with 32 Ill.
 Adm.
 Code: Chapter II and with all the terms and conditions of the licensing document, except any terms and conditions that may be inconsistent with 32 Ill.
 Adm.
 Code: Chapter II.